winterwithouther/EAST-SE-073123-Phase-1/Readme.md

 Today we will work on functions that may help us accomplish some tasks related to displaying data on the application.

+1. function helloWorld() console logs "hello, world!"
+2. function formatPrice(price) returns a price in the format $1.11
+3. write formatPrice(price) as an arrow function
+4. function blurb() accepts a book object and returns a sentence with the title and price of book
+5. use formatPrice(price) on an array of prices
+6. write .map from scratch

 ## Functions
 Functions are like a little program.
 They consist of a set of statements/tasks and return a value or undefined.